autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 # Why testing {#how-to-write-tests-and-measure-coverage-why-testing}

-Dynamic and static testing methods make AutowareAuto reliable and robust, helping us to perform anomaly detection and handling that would otherwise be difficult to find.
+Dynamic and static testing methods make Autoware.Auto reliable and robust, helping us to perform anomaly detection and handling that would otherwise be difficult to find.
-Through testing, in AutowareAuto we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviours](https://blog.regehr.org/archives/1520) for which C and C++ languages are known.
+Through testing, in Autoware.Auto we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviours](https://blog.regehr.org/archives/1520) for which C and C++ languages are known.